Hello. I write novels and screenplays and very occasionally, short stories and comic-books.

 - The Historical Dagger for best historical novel of the year

-I’m absolutely chuffed to receive such prestigious awards.
 You can read more about it on the CWA’s website here and there’s a lovely write up in the bookseller here.

 Maxim Jakubowski, chair of the Crime Writers’ Association, said: “This is a book bursting with heart, soul and spirit, at once all-encompassing and intimate, superbly paced and immaculately constructed.
 It’s a testimony to this book that Ray has scooped not just one, but two CWA Daggers.”